drhsqlite/pikchr/doc/pathattr.md

 ~~~

 If two separate movements are desired, one 4cm right and another 3cm up,
-then "right" and "up" subphrases must be separated by the "`then`" keyword:
+then the "right" and "up" subphrases must be separated by the "`then`" keyword:

   *  ... **right 4cm then up 3cm** ...